Harshita1303/Projects/Expansion Analysis/README.md

     Identify top 3 city based on highest sales, return city name, total sale, total rent, total customers, estimated  coffee consumer

 ## Future Enhancements

-Possible extensions to this project:
 - Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-- Additional data sources to enhance analysis depth.
-- Automation of the data pipeline for real-time data ingestion and analysis.

--